 You might also want to share inspiration for your project.
 Video clips, images, and short text excerpts can help set the tone for your meeting.

 Invite The Right Mix Of People

-In his autobiography Chuck Amuck, Chuck Jones – the genius director behind many of the greatest Looney Tunes – talks about the unusual brainstorming sessions that he and his team would have.
+Chuck Jones was the genius director behind many of the greatest Looney Tunes.
+Here’s what he said about brainstorming with his team:

 The principle is simple here.
 The imagination wants to run free, not be hemmed in by judgements and objections.
-By literally outlawing objections, Jones was able to solicit and receive the greatest number of contributions.
+Jones created a sense of psychological safety for his team so they felt free to let their imaginations run wild.

 - First you have a YES session.
 No idea is too stupid or outlandish to be written on the board.

 - Then you look at the ideas and pick out the ones you want to pursue.